th3-alch3m1st/minotaur/README.md

 1. git clone the repo
 2. Put resolvers.txt in the docker/input/ directory, which you can get through a daily run of dnsvalidator
 3. Put wordlist.txt in the docker/input/ directory, which is the list dirsearch will use
+4. Results are stored in docker/output/ directory

-Build using `--compatibility` mode due to the use of replicas for dirsearch.
+- Build using `--compatibility` mode due to the use of replicas for dirsearch.

 ```
 docker-compose --compatibility up --build
 ```

-Finally, at the moment you can run this using:
+- At the moment you can run this using:

 ```
 python app/send.py assetfinder domain.com
+python app/send.py ip-scan x.x.x.x/x <date>
 ```

 ### Extra